Yanagisawa 991 tenor saxophone

 fast in action - though I did have to reduce the spring tension throughout

-setup ).
-A nice touch is a tilting plastic link between the low B and
+setup).
+A nice touch is a tilting plastic link between the low B and C#

-C# touchpieces which allows your little finger to move between the two
+touchpieces which allows your little finger to move between the two quite

 Tonewise this horn is very evenly balanced - not too dark, not too bright,